Okay ladies, the wilderness is calling and you’ve booked a multi-day trek! But what to pack?

 The third layer is your outermost layer, known as your core or shell layer.
 This is generally a warm, durable and weatherproof style jacket.

+There are tons of great jackets out there, but like many things, quality comes at a price.
+Personally, we recommend the North Face Nuptse Jacket for Women.
 This is a superb jacket that will literally last you years!
 Although slightly less versatile, the North Face Resolve is a more affordable option that is still super durable and warm.
-Other brands to consider when purchasing your jacket are Mountain Hardware and Patagonia.

 Down trousers or fleece lined tracksuit bottoms are great in colder climates.
 Whilst not the most fashionable items, these trousers will keep your legs super warm at altitude!
 Top tip – ski pants will often do the trick if you have a pair lying around!
-Helly Hansen and Trespass make great trousers for woman.
+Helly Hansen and Trespass make great trousers for women.

 Rain Clothing